-- have any queries regarding the accuracy or the processing of your data (including any misuse or unauthorised use)
+- You have any queries regarding the accuracy or the processing of your data (including any misuse or unauthorised use).

-- want to withdraw your consent where any processing is based upon consent
+- You want to withdraw your consent where any processing is based upon consent.

 If you ever have any concerns that we are not processing your personal information in accordance with the law or have any queries regarding your data or wish us to remove or update any of your data, please contact us contact us via our Contact Us page or our postal address is: Business Innovation Centre, Harry Weston Road, Coventry, England, CV3 2TX